-General Dynamics Land Systems and are teaming to bid to the n Defence Phase 2 – Mounted Combat Reconnaissance Capability (MCRC) Request For Tender.
+General Dynamics Land Systems and Thales Australia are teaming to bid to the Australian Defence Land 400 Phase 2 – Mounted Combat Reconnaissance Capability (MCRC) Request For Tender.
 The Combat Reconnaissance Vehicle (CRV) fleet will support seven mission roles identified within the LAND 400 Operational Concept Document (OCD).
-The n tender seek a military-off-the-shelf (MOTS) based capability, and maximise Australian industry content.
+The Australian tender seek a military-off-the-shelf (MOTS) based capability, and maximise Australian industry content.
 Through-Life Support for the MCRC is being acquired under a collateral contract.
 First delivery of the CRV is expected in 2020 with first unit achieving initial operational capability (IOC) three years later.

 General Dynamics Land Systems – Australia was established in 2000 to support the delivery of the ASLAV wheeled armoured fighting vehicles and has manufactured approximately 400, LAV-25 turrets, mostly for export.
 General Dynamics Land Systems – Australia currently provides comprehensive support to the fielded fleets of M1A1 Abrams tanks and the ASLAVs.

 “Our arrangement will maximise domestic and international opportunities for our Australian industry and builds on the success of our current platforms in protecting Australian soldiers.”
 Ian Cook, managing director of General Dynamics Land Systems – Australia, noted saying the companies’ proposal will be based on existing 8×8 platforms from GDLS, to be manufactured in Australia, with Thales providing integration, upgrade and through-life support, based on its experience with the Bushmaster mine protected armored vehicle.”